TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 ## FAQs
 <details>
 <summary> How many input variables should I use? </summary>
 A grid-search is a non-linear inversion.
-The problem is overdetermined because the number of observations is in excess of of the number of model parameters.
+The problem is overdetermined because the number of observations is in excess of of the number of model variables.
 Each data point provides a constraint on the possible solution.
 By incorporating multiple constraints, overdetermined problems can identify and compensate for errors in the different variables.
 This often results in a higher precision estimate than could be achieved by the individual variables alone.